TERMS OF BUSINESS

 Support staff: €50 – 100 per hour

 Additional fees may be payable for complex cases or to reflect value, specialist skills or urgency.
+We will notify you in advance of providing you with these services.
 Our scale of fees for such cases range from a minimum of €300 per hour to a maximum of €500 per hour.
-We will notify you in advance and agree the scale of fees to be charged.
-If we receive commission from a product provider, this may be offset against the fee which we will charge you.
-Where the commission is greater than the fee due, the commission amount may become the amount payable to the firm unless an arrangement to the contrary is made.
+If we receive commission from a product provider, this will be offset against the fee which we will charge you.

 General Insurance

 We may be remunerated by commission from insurers on completion of business.
-Details of the commission arrangements are available on our website www.financematters.ie.
+Details of the commission arrangements are available on our website www.financematters.ie .
 Where an override commission is received, this will be disclosed to you in general terms.

 Claims Handling

 We may charge a fee in relation to claims handling.
-Typical rates are €250-€500.
+Typical rates are €250-€2,000.
 Additional fees may be payable for complex cases or to reflect value, specialist skills or urgency.

 We will inform you of the amount of fee to be charged.
-Where it is not possible to provide the exact amount, we will provide you the method of calculation of the fee.
+Where it is not possible to provide the exact amount, we will provide you with the method of calculation of the fee.

 ONGOING SUITABILITY